Free Thinkers Lodge 2114 was consecrated August 7, 2021.

 While we have found records of earlier Le Droit Humain members in the Pacific Northwest, the records are incomplete and we do not know why the activities stopped.
 In 2008 a group of people located within a few hours of Seattle were initiated into the Order and became founding members of a Triangle/lodge in Seattle.
-Within 2 years several of those members became Master Masons and formed the Evergreen Triangle based in Seattle.
+Several of those members became Master Masons and formed the Evergreen Triangle based in Seattle.
 In 2011, the first Portland member joined this Seattle group followed by a second person in 2014.
 By 2019, there were enough members in Portland that it was possible to form Free Thinkers Lodge.

 Why the name Free Thinkers?

 We selected the lodge name Free Thinkers (Les Libres Penseurs) to honor and revive the name of the Lodge in which Maria Deraismes was initiated January 14, 1882.
 Additionally, we hold free thinking as one of our core values.
 We believe the title “Free Thinkers” reflects the culture of our Portland Metro area as a progressive, open-minded community.
 We seek through this name to allow space for all beliefs and backgrounds, accepting individuals of all identities, as in the pioneering spirit through which Maria Deraismes was accepted as a woman in a time of inequality.

 What if I live somewhere between Portland and Seattle?
 Which should I join?